-Examples of trademarks in Class 45 include:
+Examples of Trademarks in Class 45

-You would NOT use Class 45 if you were registering:
+You would not use Class 45 if you were registering:

-If you are not sure whether you should register in Class 45, you might also consider the following “coordinated” classes: Class 35 - Advertising and Business Services, Class 36 - Insurance and Finance Services, Class 37 - Construction and Repair Services, Class 38 - Telecommunications Services, Class 39 - Shipping and Travel Services, Class 40 - Material Treatment Services, Class 41 - Education and Entertainment Services, Class 42 - Science and Technology Services, Class 43 - Food Services, Class 44 - Medical and Vet Services.
+If you are unsure whether you should register in Class 45, you might also consider the following “coordinated” classes: Class 35 - Advertising and Business Services, Class 36 - Insurance and Finance Services, Class 37 - Construction and Repair Services, Class 38 - Telecommunications Services, Class 39 - Shipping and Travel Services, Class 40 - Material Treatment Services, Class 41 - Education and Entertainment Services, Class 42 - Science and Technology Services, Class 43 - Food Services, Class 44 - Medical and Vet Services.

 If you list the incorrect class, you must start the application process over.
 Your registrations are restricted to those classes that encompass the goods or services you are already offering (as shown by the specimens you submit) or that you plan to offer (if you are registering on an intent-to-use basis).
-You may also need information about the class number in order to narrow a search of the USPTO’s trademark database.
+You may also need information about the class number in order to narrow a search of the PTO's trademark database.

 A specimen for service must show use of the mark in a manner that would be perceived by potential purchasers as identifying the applicant's services and indicating their source.
 Where the mark is used in advertising the services, the specimen must show an association between the mark and the services for which registration is sought.
 A specimen that shows only the mark, with no reference to the services, does not show service mark usage.